pjleigh/clinical-trial-matching-system/README.md

 For patients, the user must put in a patient ID.
 - The patients can view their information and all of their eligible trials.
 Any trial can be clicked on in order to view more information.

 For providers, they must put in their login username and password.
-The debug login username is "testuser" and login password is "testpassword".
+The default login username is "testuser" and login password is "testpassword".
 - The provider can then search all patients by patient ID or clinical trials by trial ID.
 Searching a patient brings up their information and eligible trials.
 Searching a trial brings up the trial information.

 # Setup and Running: